HeadBeeGuy/alt-activities/README.md

 - A function to generate yaml files for localization.
 It needs to take the en.yml file and automatically insert any missing strings into localized yml files.
 - Make the textbook page generator more compact and suitable for multiple inclusion into a page so the pages can be generated in bulk using Ajax
 - Clean up CRUD actions and add tests for Tag Categories
-- Add ES and JHS landing pages with appropriate content for each
 - Pull more of the site text into en.yml so it can be localized
 - Add pagination so activity lists don't become unreadably large as the site grows (maybe with the Kaminari gem?)
 - Add something that lets users manage and delete attached files when editing activities
+- Tie textbooks into a particular school level for display on school level landing pages

 ---